hpcaitech/Open-Sora/README.md

 ## 🚀 Get Started

-In this section, we will provide a guidance on how to run training and inference.
+In this section, we will guide how to run training and inference.
 Before that, make sure you installed the dependencies with the command below.

 ```bash
 pip install -r requirements.txt